aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-08-reflection-and-generics.md

---- cson
+---
   title: "Reflection And Generics"
   metaTitle: "Reflection And Generics"
   description: "Oh the pain, OH THE PAIN"
   revised: "2010-04-08"
   date: "2010-04-08"
-tags: [".net","reflection","searing-pain"]
+  tags:
+    - ".net"
+    - "reflection"
+    - "searing-pain"
   migrated: "true"
-urls: ["/reflection-and-generics"]
+  urls:
+    - "/reflection-and-generics"
-summary: """
+  summary: ""

-"""
 ---
 Or to name this another way… **Oh my god the pain**.